PRAZOSIN

 Medicinal Benefits

 PRAZOSIN is primarily used to treat hypertension (high blood pressure) and lower the risk of future heart attack and stroke.
-It is also used to treat mild prostate gland enlargement in men (known as Benign Prostate Hyperplasia) and treating heart failure.
+It is also used to treat mild prostate gland enlargement in men (known as Benign Prostate Hyperplasia) and treat heart failure.
 PRAZOSIN contains Prazosin, an alpha-blocker that acts by widening and relaxing the blood vessels, reducing the heart's workload, and making the heart more efficient at pumping blood throughout the body.
 Thus, it reduces high blood pressure and reduces the chances of a future heart attack or stroke.

 Directions for Use